 It can take time, resources, and effective investigation to determine the at-fault party in an accident.
-After a car accident, it is in the injured party’s interest to work with an experienced car accident attorney in Charlotte who can handle this investigation and other important matters.
+After a car accident, it is in the injured party’s interest to work with an experienced auto crash attorney in Charlotte, NC who can handle this investigation and other important matters.

 Many different parties may be found liable for a car accident.
 Most commonly, a negligent driver is at fault for driving distracted or under the influence.
 However, accident liability can also be attributed to the manufacturer or designer of a faulty car component, a private or governmental agency that did not fix unsafe road conditions in a reasonable amount of time, or other parties on the road.
 There are many factors that impact fault determination in a car accident.